Countries a Convicted Felon can Visit with a U.S. passport

-Most countries have an embassy in the U.S. For that reason; many require you apply for one at the embassy in the state you reside.
+Most countries have an embassy in the U.S. For that reason; many require you to apply for one at the embassy in the state you reside in.
 Others prefer you use online.
 An electronic visa called ETA (Electronic Travel Authority) is required to travel to Australia or India.
 Some visas are valid for 90 days while others can be for up ten years.
 You may need a visa valid for one entry while others like China and Brazil visas are good for multiple uses in a ten-year span.

 Some countries have complicated visa processes.
 The best advice is to seek visa services to prevent any delays; especially, if a visa is required in advance or even if you can get one at a port of entry.
 Getting one when you arrive can take time away from your trip.
 Also as a felon, you do not want to be denied entry after making your trip.